 Then I had to figure out what color I wanted her to be.

-I really liked the metal leg/industrial feel so I decided to use some of this:
+I really loved the metal leg/industrial feel so I decided to use some of this:

 So I decided that I was going to leave the top as is but polyurethane it.